Society for the Anthropology of Work – 2013 Book Prize

 SAW welcomes student submissions and will provide June Nash Student Travel Awards of $250 to all students who present papers on SAW-reviewed panels.
 This year we are pleased to announce the new SAW Fellows Program, which provides financial assistance ($250) to all unemployed or underemployed scholars who present papers on SAW-sponsored panels.
 This category includes individuals working as adjuncts, contingent employees, and others in non-tenure-track positions.
 To receive these awards you need only: 1) serve as a panelist, chair, or roundtable participant on a SAW-sponsored session at the 2012 AAA Meeting; 2) email SAW Treasurer Charles Menzies (email@example.com) before or after the meeting; and 3) provide Charles with receipts for travel and/or accommodations (electronic receipts are fine) and confirm that at least $250 of your travel expenses to the Annual Meeting were not covered by other funding sources.

-The SAW program co-chairs for the 2012 AAA Annual Meeting are Carrie Lane (email@example.com) and Jan English-Lueck (firstname.lastname@example.org).
+The SAW program co-chairs for the 2012 AAA Annual Meeting are Jan English-Lueck (firstname.lastname@example.org) and Caitrin Lynch (email@example.com).
 Please feel free to contact us regarding submission of your papers, posters, or roundtable sessions.
 We especially encourage those considering submitting Invited Sessions to contact us in advance.